mira97ali/alx-system_engineering-devops/0x01-shell_permissions/README.md

 created a file 3-new_owner

 Wrote a script that changes the owner of the file hello to the user betty using the command "chown"

+# 4. Empty!

+Wrote a script that creates an empty file called hello using the command "touch"